Urgent Care Options

 Don't have a PCP?
 Visit our provider look up tool to search for PCPs near you.

-You can see a doctor using live video on your smartphone, tablet or computer.
+With Doctor on Demand, you can enjoy a virtual doctor visit from the comfort of your living room using live video or voice call via your smartphone, tablet or computer.

-By downloading the app or setting up an account, you can get care without leaving your location.
 Doctor On Demand connects you to a board-certified physician in minutes (availability is more limited during overnight hours) to receive treatment for illnesses or injuries that require immediate attention, but are not life threatening.
-Some provider offices offer virtual visits.
-Ask your PCP about offerings.

 Common symptoms treated: